Skip to content

 Here are some of the main methods you can use:

-• /wallet/payment/send: Send a simple payment.
+• /wallet/payment/send: Send a simple payment transaction.

-• /wallet/status: Get wallet status.
+• /wallet/status: Get the current status of the wallet (locked/unlocked).

 Example: Deriving Addresses#